T-Mobile US Inc. (TMUS)'s latest performance is not what we had anticipated

 Technical Analysis of T-Mobile US Inc. (TMUS)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 3.15 million.
-That was inferior than the volume of 5.08 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 88.86%.
-Additionally, its Average True Range was 3.10.
+T-Mobile US Inc. (NASDAQ: TMUS) saw its 5-day average volume 3.08 million, a negative change from its year-to-date volume of 5.01 million.
+As of the previous 9 days, the stock’s Stochastic %D was 82.72%.
+Additionally, its Average True Range was 2.89.

 T-Mobile US Inc. (NASDAQ: TMUS) Key Stats